 Preterm labor occurs when the uterus begins to contract, resulting in cervical change, before 37 weeks of pregnancy.
 Ten percent of women who experience preterm labor give birth within the next seven days.
 However, there are certain medical interventions that can reduce associated risks, including magnesium sulfate.
 Magnesium sulfate is a tocolytic, a medication used to suppress uterine contractions and delay preterm delivery.
 The exact mechanism through which magnesium sulfate inhibits contractions is unknown, but researchers believe it likely works by lowering calcium levels in the uterine muscles.
 Since calcium is needed for muscles to contract, this can cause muscle relaxation (2).

-Magnesium sulfate can prevent or delay preterm birth for several days or longer.
-While this amount of time may seem minimal, it may give medical professionals time to prepare the baby for birth by administering prenatal steroids like betamethasone, which help the baby’s lungs become ready for extra-uterine life and act as a neuroprotector.
+Antenatal magnesium sulfate can prevent or delay preterm birth for several days or longer.
+While this may seem short-term, it may give medical professionals time to prepare the baby for birth by administering antenatal corticosteroids like betamethasone, which help the baby’s lungs become ready for extra-uterine life and act as a neuroprotector (2, 3).

-Magnesium sulfate is administered through an IV, at a dose of around 6 grams, over a span of 15 to 30 minutes.
-Subsequently, a maintenance dose of about 2 grams is given each hour.
+Magnesium sulfate treatment is administered through an IV, at a dose of 4-6 grams, over a span of 15 to 30 minutes.
+Subsequently, a maintenance dose of 2-3 grams is given each hour (2).